1. What is the difference between the Traditional and Classique top?

 For the same reason, DO NOT place items in drawers that may melt or burn.

 18. Can you deliver my Lacanche range?

 Absolutely!
 When you purchase a Lacanche range from us, we look after all aspects of the delivery from Lacanche to your home.
-We can deliver your range all across Western Canada, from the big cities to the most remote locations, islands or mountain cottages!
+We can deliver your range all across Canada, from the big cities to the most remote locations, islands or mountain cottages!
 Curbside-delivery is standard and included in the price of your range.
 Our White-Glove delivery service (uncrating and inside delivery) is available upon request.